-Community pharmacy teams are often put in a very difficult situation and most are having to work far harder than usual to obtain supplies of medicines for their patients.
-This can lead to delays for patients needing the affected medicines and has increased the workload for both the community pharmacy team and GP practice.
+Community pharmacy teams are often put in a very difficult situation and most are having to work far harder than usual to obtain supplies of medicines for their patients; leading to delays for patients needing the affected medicines and an increased workload for both the community pharmacy team and GP practices.

 You could supply a copy of this form to the patient if all other forms of communication with the GP practice have been exhausted and the patient feels that they require their medication and the change to be implemented urgently.